-Rules of the beach, I see the big sign in most beach parking lots.
-They usually state things like no pets, no fire arms, no alcohol, no feeding of the the sea life…things like that.
+I see the big signs in most beach parking lots.
+They usually state things like no pets, no fire arms, no alcohol, no feeding of the sea life…things like that.
 Those are pretty universal and well understood, but there is another set of rules for the beach that isn’t written down.
-These rules should sit in the common sense part of the brain, but you’d be surprised by the lack of social cooth on most days at the beach.
+These rules should sit in the common sense part of the brain, but you’d be surprised by the lack of social class that some people tend to have when on the beach.

 It never fails though, I’m sitting there on an uncrowded section of sand and guess what happens, a family of 5 with 3 kids sets up a small city right in front of me.
 Gulf view gone, peace destroyed.
 They unfold their chairs and place them in a neat row, creating an impenetrable wall of canvas and overweight bodies.
 The kids scream in pitches I didn’t think possible and kick sand on all nearby.